beetbox/beets/docs/guides/main.rst

 Change that first path to a directory where you'd like to keep your music.
 Then, for ``library``, choose a good place to keep a database file that keeps an index of your music.
+Beets will prompt you if the parental directories for database do not exist.
 (The config's format is `YAML`_.
 You'll want to configure your text editor to use spaces, not real tabs, for indentation.
 Also, ``~`` means your home directory in these paths, even on Windows.)